gmccreight/facture/Readme.rst

 TODO before release
 -------------------

+* make id being sequential explicit and orderable in arguments
 * figure out best way to make a Python executable
 * target validations
   * not having data generated for them